benasher44/uuid/README.md

 ### Future Goals

-- Develop UUID functionality that can be contributed back to the Kotlin stdlib.
-Checkout the latest issues, PRs, and CHANGELOG.md for updated info.
+- Develop UUID functionality that can be contributed back to the Kotlin stdlib (see latest issues, PRs, and CHANGELOG.md for updates)